-During this club year there are 4Monthly competitions,
+During the club year there are 4Monthly competitions,

 the Annual Portfolio competitions and 3Annual competitions.